landyachtz05/PDKE/README.md

 - Jetstream site (hoping this will change if we can git clone in /srv/shiny-server:
 <https://jetstream2.exosphere.app/exosphere/projects>
   - Use "ACCESS CI (XSEDE)" for identity provider, not "University of Hawaii"
-  - Click on existing allocation (RAPID: Tuning and Assessing Lahaina Wildfire Models with AI Enhanced Data)
+  - Click on existing allocation ('RAPID: Tuning and Assessing Lahaina Wildfire Models with AI Enhanced Data' or 'CIS240457: AI Agents on Jetstream2 Training for UH')
   - Click on Instances
   - Click on PDKE-Shiny
   - Click on Web Desktop